JohannFaustVIII/SpringCloudPlayground/NOTES.md

 Configuration with `Service` kind requires two things to be used as external service:
 1. Type of service has to be set to `LoadBalancer`, as it assigns an external IP address and accepts external requests.
 2. Has to define nodePort, which will be used to communicate with external IP address. (must be in range 30000-32767).

+## What is namespace in K8s?

+Namespace can be seen as virtual cluster inside a real K8s cluster.
+It is used to organize resources.

+Default namespaces are:
+- k8s-dashboard - specific to minikube
+- kube-system - NOT to use, system processes, master and kubectl processes
+- kube-public - public data, configmap containing cluster information
+- kube-node-lease - heartbeats of nodes, determines the availability of nodes
+- default - default for created resources

+Limitations:
+- can't share ConfigMap and Secret between namespaces (so can't point to resource in another namespace), but can access service
+- volumes and nodes can't be created within a namespace, they are global for whole cluster

+## When to use a namespace?

+1. To group resources in namespaces, instead of using default.
+2. When many teams are working on a cluster, so virtual clusters (namespaces) can be helpful to make distinct deployments for each team.
+3. Staging and development on the same cluster, and share common resources between them.
+4. Blue/green deployment for application.
+Blue - active, green - next.
+Again sharing resources.